 About

 I am a postdoctoral researcher in the Department of Computer Science at Princeton University, where I work with Tom Griffiths.
-I received my Ph.D. from the Department of Computer Science at the University of Toronto and the Vector Institute, where my advisor was Richard Zemel.
-Prior to my Ph.D., I received my M.Sc. in Computer Science from the same department and my B.Sc. in Biomedical Engineering from Yale University.
+I earned my Ph.D. from the Department of Computer Science at the University of Toronto, where my advisor was Richard Zemel.

 I am on the academic job market for 2024-2025!